ramonadeveloper/Ramona-Project-Management/README.md

 # Ramona-Project-Management
-Playing with Waffle.io and checking out some features Very cool.
+Playing with Waffle.io and checking out some features.
+Very cool because:
+- Easy interface
+- You never have to manually track features.
+Loving this!